Walid-Idrissi-Labs/SLA-Aware-Website-Monitoring-System/README.md

 - **API Gateway** : JWT authorizer validates tokens against Cognito's JWKS before any request reaches a Lambda.
 The Lambda receives the authenticated user's identity in the request context.

+- **Input handling** : The write path validates every field (URL scheme, email syntax, threshold ranges and types) and all user-controlled values are HTML-escaped before they are rendered into alert emails or the S3 HTML reports.

 ---

 ## Frontend

 React 18 SPA built with Vite and Tailwind CSS.
 Deployed separately (Vercel).

-The app routes through five views:

-- **Login** : redirects to Cognito Hosted UI
+Views:

+- **Login / Signup / Confirm** : custom auth pages backed by Cognito SRP, plus "Continue with Google" via the Cognito OAuth endpoint (PKCE)
-- **Callback** : exchanges OAuth code for tokens
+- **Callback** : exchanges the OAuth authorization code for tokens
-- **Dashboard** : project card grid with add-project flow
+- **Dashboard** : KPI tiles and a project card grid (status, latency sparkline, uptime strip), auto-refreshing every minute
-- **Project Detail** : latency charts, incident timeline, report history
+- **Project Detail** : latency chart with crosshair tooltip, uptime gauge, recent-probe strip, and the SLA report table with on-demand generation, HTML/JSON downloads, and CSV export
-- **Settings** : profile editing
+- **Settings** : profile and notification email

-The project detail page shows a time-series latency chart (p50/p95/p99), an incident list with durations, and weekly SLA report cards with pass/fail verdicts.
-All API calls include the Cognito access token in the Authorization header.
-Token refresh is handled silently; on failure, the user is redirected to login.
+All charts are hand-rolled SVG — no chart library.
+API calls carry the Cognito ID token in the Authorization header; a 401 clears the session and returns the user to login.

 ---